-Course in cosmetology that acquaints the beginning student with basic scientific theory in anatomy, chemistry, physiology of hair and nails, bacteriology, sterilization, cytology, mycology, and California State Board rules and regulations.
+Course in cosmetology that acquaints the beginning student with basic scientific theory in anatomy, chemistry, physiology of hair and nails, bacteriology, sterilization, onochology, dermatology, professional ethics, communication skills, and California State Board rules and regulations.
 Five hours lecture a week.
 Letter grade only.
-An eightweek course.
+A nine-week course.